zephyrproject-rtos/zephyr/doc/doxygen/doxygen_guidelines_files.rst

 File Header Documentation
 #########################

-Every .c, .h and .s file must contain a file header comment at the beginning of the file.
+Every .c, .h and .S file must contain a file header comment at the beginning of the file.
 The file header must contain:

 #.
 The filename.
 Use **@file** for Doxygen to auto-complete the